f0rk3b0mb/bicWC/README.md

 the city is amsterdam

-How many dns servers sre in the pcap?
+How many dns servers are in the pcap?

 here we just us the dns filter in wireshark